Salem Alumnae France & D-Day 75th Anniversary Tour

 If you'd like more information about this tour, please contact us or give us a call at (214) 493-3027.

-This trip is managed and organized by Sofia Travel and offers Salem Academy & College alumnae and friends a chance to explore Vienna, Prague, and Saxony together.
+This trip is managed and organized by Sofia Travel and offers Salem Academy & College alumnae and friends a chance to explore France together.
 The trip is not sponsored by Salem Academy & College.
 Travelers personally assume all risks and responsibilities associated with their participation in the trip.